Tim Quy

 Timothy Graham Quy (/kwaɪ/ KWY; 14 August 1961 – 2 February 2023) was a British musician, best known as the percussionist for the rock band Cardiacs from 1981 to 1990.
-Initially the band's sound engineer, Quy first gigged as reserve bass player in 1980 and joined full time on percussion in 1981.
+Initially the band's sound engineer, Quy first gigged as reserve bass player in 1980 and joined full-time on percussion in 1981.
 He became a key part of the band's classic six-piece lineup, performing on all their releases from The Seaside (1983) to On Land and in the Sea (1989), and was a popular face in the UK underground.
 Quy's last performance with Cardiacs was documented in the live video All That Glitters Is a Mares Nest (1992), where his marimba figures particularly high in the mix.

 From 2020, several crowdfunding campaigns were created to help Quy through a series of health problems.
 In 2023, it was announced that Quy had died, prompting reactions from music outlets and Cardiacs members.
+For 2024 Cardiacs performances, Craig Fortnam of North Sea Radio Orchestra took over Quy's role as percussionist and covers his parts.